Baloxavir marboxil

-Baloxavir marboxil, sold under the brand name Xofluza, is an antiviral medication for treatment of influenza A and influenza B flu.
-It was approved for medical use both in Japan and in the United States in 2018, and is taken as a single dose by mouth.
-It may reduce the duration of flu symptoms by about a day, but is prone to selection of resistant mutants that render it ineffectual.
+Baloxavir marboxil, sold under the brand name Xofluza, is an antiviral medication used for the treatment of influenza A and influenza B. It was approved for medical use both in Japan and in the United States in 2018, and is taken by mouth.
+It can reduce the duration of flu symptoms by about 1-2 days in some people, but can also develop selection of resistant mutants that render it ineffectual; however studies noted this was seen mostly in children that were studied.

-Baloxavir marboxil was developed as a prodrug strategy, with its metabolism releasing the active agent, baloxavir acid (BXA).
+Baloxavir marboxil was developed as a prodrug strategy, with its metabolism releasing the active agent, baloxavir acid.
 Baloxavir acid then functions as enzyme inhibitor, targeting the influenza virus' cap-dependent endonuclease activity, used in "cap snatching" by the virus' polymerase complex, a process essential to its life-cycle.

 The most common side effects of baloxavir marboxil include diarrhea, bronchitis, nausea, sinusitis, and headache.

-The US Food and Drug Administration (FDA) considers baloxavir marboxil to be a first-in-class medication.
+The US Food and Drug Administration considers baloxavir marboxil to be a first-in-class medication.

 Medical uses

 Baloxavir marboxil is an influenza medication, an antiviral, for individuals who are twelve years of age or older, that have presented symptoms of this infection for no more than 48 hours.
 The efficacy of baloxavir marboxil administered after 48 hours has not been tested.

-In October 2019, the FDA approved an updated indication for the treatment of acute, uncomplicated influenza in people twelve years of age and older at risk of influenza complications.
+In October 2019, the US Food and Drug Administration (FDA) approved an updated indication for the treatment of acute, uncomplicated influenza in people twelve years of age and older at risk of influenza complications.

 In November 2020, the FDA approved an updated indication to include post-exposure prevention of influenza (flu) for people twelve years of age and older after contact with an individual who has the flu.

 In August 2022, the FDA approved an updated indication to include post-exposure prevention of influenza (flu) for people five years of age and older after contact with an individual who has the flu.

 In the EU, baloxavir marboxil is indicated for the treatment of uncomplicated influenza and for post-exposure prophylaxis of influenza in individuals aged twelve years of age and older.